fmeringdal/node-discover/README.md

 ## Testing

-Configuration tests can be run with Go:
+Configuration tests can be run with:

 ```
 $ cargo test